DBraun/DAC-JAX/README.md

 Pull requests—especially ones which address any of the limitations below—are welcome.

-* PyTorch is required as a dependency because it's used to load model weights before converting to JAX.
-As long as this is required, we recommend installing the CPU version of [PyTorch](https://pytorch.org/get-started/locally/).
 * We implement the "chunked" `compress`/`decompress` methods from the PyTorch repository, although this technique has some problems outlined [here](https://github.com/descriptinc/descript-audio-codec/issues/39).
-* We have not performed a full training run, although we have tested the train scripts, loss functions and eval metrics.
-* If you want to perform a training run—especially one which reproduces the original paper—you should examine any "todo" in `train.py` or in the config files.
 * We have not run all evaluation scripts in the `scripts` directory.
 For some of them, it makes sense to just keep using PyTorch instead of JAX.
 * The model architecture code (`model/dac.py`) has many static methods to help with finding DAC's `delay` and `output_length`.
 Please help us refactor this so that code is not so duplicated and at risk of typos.
 * In `audio_utils.py` we use [DM_AUX's](https://github.com/google-deepmind/dm_aux) STFT function instead of `jax.scipy.signal.stft`.
+We believe this is faster but requires more memory.
-* The source code of DAC-JAX has several `todo:` markings which indicate (mostly minor) improvements we'd like to have.
+* The source code of DAC-JAX has some `todo:` markings which indicate (mostly minor) improvements we'd like to have.
 * We don't have a Docker image yet like the original [DAC repository](https://github.com/descriptinc/descript-audio-codec) does.
 * Please check the limitations of [argbind](https://github.com/pseeth/argbind?tab=readme-ov-file#limitations-and-known-issues).
+* We don't provide a training script for EnCodec.

 ## Citation